sys4-fr/nether-pack/README.txt

 TODO:
-— change the nether trees
+— change the portal
+— add a teleportation ball